Arabat Spit: Populated places

 The rural communities of Henicheska Hirka, Shchaslyvtseve and Strilkove are located in the northern section of the spit, within the Kherson Oblast.
-The village of Solyane is located in the southern part of the spit, administered as part of the Republic of Crimea.
+The village of Soliane is located in the southern part of the spit, administered as part of the Republic of Crimea.

 Tourism

 Arabat Spit is a popular place for summer vacation among Ukrainians because of the warm water of the Sea of Azov.
 There are a variety of hotels and guesthouses on the first line of the sea.
 Arabat Spit is popular among kitesurfers and windsurfers.